 For so long in the formative years we spend time just teaching our worldview.
 But when my kids headed into their teen years, they formed some pretty strong opinions of their own.
 Sometimes their opinions are the same as mine.
 Sometimes they are different.
 Sometimes they start with the same thought, but they’ve developed it in a different way.
 I love hearing their opinions.
 Having those discussions helps shape them and me.

 While parenting teens, I can see them serve.

 Seeing my teenagers want to serve in our church and our community is a blessing to me.
 Both of them serve in our church’s children’s ministry.
 They are well loved by the young children in our church.
 They love serving, and they are very willing to help out.
 As I get older and have some physical challenges, my serving is more limited.
 But I can still facilitate their service, and I love watching them step in and be the next generation in service to God.

-So my teens are a blessing.
+So parenting teens is a blessing.
 They aren’t the great trial I was warned about.
 It isn’t easy all the time for sure.
-It is a parenting stage that is sometimes challenging- as they all are in some ways, but it is also enjoyable.
+It is a parenting stage that is sometimes challenging—as they all are in some ways— but it is also enjoyable.
 I love my teens.

 Leah Courtney is a homeschooling mom of four.
 She was a school teacher in her former life and now loves homeschooling her children.
 Recently she began the adventure of homeschooling a high schooler.
 She loves reading and reviewing and blogging about life and homeschooling.
 You can visit her at As We Walk Along the Road.